 The main function of an advertising agency is the promotion of goods, service, companies, and ideas by using creative strategies.
 An ad agency is generally independent of the client and provides an outside point of view for the client’s products or services.
-Here are some common functions that make up a typical Ad Agency:

 The account services team normally contacts with clients and cooperates with the agency’s creative and media teams.
 The main purpose of doing so is to develop the advertising strategy, approve the selection of media to place the advertisement, and oversee the budget.